 Cheryl will also ask how the session was for you.
 Did her approach match your needs?
 Is there anything she can do differently to be more helpful to you?

 The most important aspect that determines the success of your time in counselling is your relationship with your therapist, so if there is anything Cheryl can do to better meet your needs, please let her know.
 She wants you to feel comfortable with your sessions above all else.
 The speed, the topics, and the direction of counselling are all up to you - and Cheryl can make suggestions as to what you can work on next if you get stuck.

 Counselling relationships are dynamic, collaborative relationships where honesty and openness is most helpful, and feedback is always welcome, so feel free to share and build your plan together.
 Cheryl can help guide you as you go.

 Appointments are arranged on an as-needed basis, with both daytime and evening hours available through the week.
 Many clients start out with weekly sessions and then move to bi-weekly, every third week, or monthly sessions as needed once some of the work is underway.
 Cheryl works to fit each client's needs and preferences, so just let her know what you had in mind for setting up a schedule.

 Rates and Coverage

 Many clients will find that they are covered by insurance benefits, and can bill for reimbursement to them after sessions.
-Rates are $120/hour +HST, paid by cash, cheque, or by credit for a 3% service charge (cash and cheque preferred).
+Rates are $120/hour +HST, paid by cash, cheque, or by credit for a 3% service charge (cash and cheque preferred - please try to bring exact change as change is not always available).
 An introductory telephone call to determine fit and style is free of charge.